Kerry Butler: Personal life

 Butler continues to perform in various workshops, readings, and benefit concerts.
 She is a vegetarian and activist whose concerns include youth mentoring, human rights violations, genocide, and environmental issues.

-Butler is married to childhood friend Muppet writer and puppeteer Joey Mazzarino, and they have two daughters, whom they adopted from Ethiopia.
-Their older daughter, Segi, is the inspiration for the Sesame Street song I Love My Hair.
+Butler is married to childhood friend, Muppet writer, and puppeteer Joey Mazzarino.
+They have two daughters, whom they adopted from Ethiopia.
+Their older daughter, Segi, is the inspiration for the Sesame Street song "I Love My Hair".
 Their second daughter's name is Sumaya.